 LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Buildings and property services that comply with legislative and resource and building consent requirements.
-All operational buildings (offices and hlibraries) and commercial buildings comply with resource, building consent and any other legislative requirements.
+All operational buildings (offices and libraries) and commercial buildings comply with resource, building consent and any other legislative requirements.
 (Target: 100% compliance.)
 We display current Building Warrants of Fitness, maintain compliance schedules and comply with resource consents (cf 100% in 2015/2016).
 Property and building assets that are functionally appropriate and meet the needs of users and customers.
 Customers and users are satisfied with the buildings they occupy and the level of service provided.
 As measured by a three-yearly survey of selected customers.
 Performance was not due to be measured in 2016/2017.
 A survey of selected customers is due to be carried out in 2017/2018.

-Our aerodromes are operated in a safe manner.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Our aerodromes are operated in a safe manner.
 Our aerodromes are managed in accordance with Civil Aviation Authority (CAA) requirements.
 As measured through a CAA audit.
 (Target: 100%.)
-Takaka and Motueka aerodromes are non-certificated aerodromes.
+Takaka and Motueka aerodromes are noncertificated aerodromes.
 They were not inspected by CAA in the past year.
 The rehabilitation of the grass runway at Motueka Aerodrome has taken longer than originally anticipated which has resulted in dissatisfaction from some users.
 The glide path for planes is free of obstructions, as determined by CAA.
 (Target: 0 non-compliances.)
-No confirmed non-compliance (cf 0 non-compliance in 2015/2016).There is concern that there may be encroachment into the obstacle limitation thresholds at Takaka.
+No confirmed non-compliance (cf 0 non-compliance in 2015/2016).
+There is concern that there may be encroachment into the obstacle limitation thresholds at Takaka.
 We have commissioned surveys to identify any intrusion into the obstacle limitation surfaces of both aerodromes and the information is due in September 2017.
 No Health and Safety incidents.
 (Target: 0 non-compliances.)
 There were no health and safety incidents reported to us cf 0 in 2015/2016).
 There were three Civil Aviation Authority (CAA) occurrences during the year which were managed in accordance with CAA procedures.

-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE We respond to Customer Service Requests regarding faults on our aerodromes within the timeframes we have agreed with our suppliers and operators, and within available funding (Target: 100%.)
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Faults in the aerodromes system are responded to and fixed promptly.
+We respond to Customer Service Requests regarding faults on our aerodromes within the timeframes we have agreed with our suppliers and operators, and within available funding.
+(Target: 100%.)
 Takaka aerodrome faults are attended to by the local management committee.
 Motueka Aerodrome faults are managed from Council's Richmond office through the customer service request process.
 However, there is currently no system for consistently recording the timeframe in which these are responded to (cf no outstanding faults in 2015/2016).
 We will put a suitable measurement system in place for the 2017/2018 year.
 Aerodromes managed in a financially sustainable manner.
 Aerodromes managed in a financially sustainable manner.
 (No target.)
 Council holds financial accounts for Motueka Aerodrome and they have been requested for Takaka Aerodrome from the Management Committee.
 We manage both Motueka and Takaka Aerodromes with a focus on improving financial sustainability and continue to record an operational cash profit from trading.
-Our focus remains on improving all revenue streams but it is unlikely that they will be able to self-fund runway
+Our focus remains on improving all revenue streams but it is unlikely that they will be able to self-fund runway resealing and depreciation in the immediate future.